 I enjoy dissecting complex problems and coming up with solutions.
 My focus includes scientific method, finding insights through empathy, unpacking assumptions, critical thinking, interaction design, UI design, and visual design.

-I am currently a Master in Design Engineering (MDE) student at Harvard University.
+I am currently part of first cohort of the Master in Design Engineering (MDE) program at Harvard University.
 The MDE is a collaborative program between the Harvard School of Design and School of Engineering and Applied Sciences.
 I graduated from Yale University where I received a B.A. in Architecture with a focus on Design in May 2014.
 After getting my bachelors, I served as a Design Fellow at the Yale Center for Engineering Innovation and Design.
 I am most happy when I flex my creativity muscle and create things.
 My creative pursuits so far include fine arts, graphic design, architectural design, and photography.

 Rui Nia, Mark H. Michalski, Elliott Brown, Ngoc Doan, Joseph Zinter, Nicholas T. Ouellette, Gordon M. Shepherd.
 Optimal directional volatile transport in retronasal olfaction.
 Proceedings of the National Academy of Sciences (PNAS), 2015.

 Charting Flavor's Favored Flow

 Study shows that the sweetness of a peppermint candy can be experienced with the nose pinched shut, but flavor is detectable only when the pinch is released and volatiles in the candy are exhaled back into the nose where smell receptors exist.

 Bringing a Literary Train to Life with a 3D Printer